Ring flash

-A ring flash is a circular light that is often operated with a camera lens in the center to take photographs.
-Unlike point light sources, a ring flash can illuminate a subject with minimal shadows by closely and evenly surrounding the optical axis of the camera lens.
-This makes it a popular choice for various types of photography, including macro, portrait and fashion photography.

-Closely related to the ring flash is the continuous ring light, which can produce a consistent level of light for video recording or to see a live preview before capturing photographs.
-Continuous ring lights are popular for improving picture quality on video calls, social media selfies, and video blogging.
-For example, Cornell University offers a photo kiosk equipped with a continuous ring light and iPad to take social media profile pictures for students, faculty, staff, and alumni.
+A ring flash is a photographic flash that surrounds a camera lens with a circular source of light.
+Unlike conventional flashes which provide a point light source, a ring flash is intended to illuminate a subject with minimal shadows by closely and evenly surrounding the optical axis of the camera lens.
+This makes it a popular choice for several types of photography, including macro, portrait, and fashion photography.
+Closely related to the ring flash is the continuous ring light, which has a similar annular shape surrounding the lens; in contrast to the ring flash, which provides an intense light for a short duration, a ring light produces constant illumination at lower intensity for video recording or to see a live preview before capturing photographs.

-Modern continuous ring lights frequently use light-emitting diodes (LEDs) because they are bright, energy-efficient, and capable of producing quality light.

 Ring lights and flashes vary in diameter and thickness, as well as the amount, color temperature, and quality (imperfectly indicated by color rendering index, or CRI) of light output.
 Some ring lights allow for the adjustment of brightness and color temperature.